skypyproject/skypy/docs/pipeline/index.rst

 The `~skypy.pipeline` package contains the functionality to run a SkyPy simulation from end to end.
-This is implemented in the `~skypy.pipeline.Pipeline` class and can be called using the command line script `~skypy.pipeline.scripts.skypy`.
+This is implemented in the `~skypy.pipeline.Pipeline` class and can be called using the :ref:`skypy command line script <skypy-script>`.

 Using a pipeline from other code